 Department of Biomedical Engineering (GRAD)

-Students enter this program with backgrounds in engineering, physical science, mathematics, or biological science.
+Students typically enter this program with backgrounds in engineering, physical science, mathematics, or biological science.
 Curricula are tailored to fit the needs and develop the potential of individual students.
-In addition, courses in statistics, mathematics, life sciences, and engineering sciences provide a well-rounded background of knowledge and skills.
+In addition, courses in statistics, mathematics, life sciences, and engineering provide a well-rounded background of knowledge and skills.

 Admission Requirements